-Age, gender and location are a big factor in what each individual insurance company charges.
+Age, gender, and location are a big factor in what each individual insurance company charges.

-Additionally, different pricing methods are used:
+Additionally, there are different pricing methods:

-Top Affordable Medigap Plans
+Top Affordable Medicare Plans

-It offers coverage for the Part A deductible, medical emergencies while traveling abroad, and the 20% not covered by Original Medicare.
+It offers coverage for the Part A deductible, medical emergencies while traveling abroad, and the 20% not covered by Medicare.

 Plan N does also cover 100% of the Part B coinsurance.
 The “cost-sharing” term kicks in here because you do have to share the cost on this one a little.